The Main Methods and Effectiveness of Japan's Official Development Assistance

 - Development Cooperation: The Development Cooperation Charter and Japan's ODA Allocation

-- 2024 Development Cooperation Practice: Supporting Ukraine, Palestine, and the Global South
+- Development Cooperation Practices in 2024: Supporting Ukraine, Palestine, and the Global South

 - Major Regional Cooperation Initiatives: East Asia and Southeast Asia, Southwest Asia, Pacific Island Countries, Latin America and the Caribbean, Middle East, Africa